Developer Quickstart

 export GONKA_ADDRESS=<your-account-address>

-If you'd like to perform the request in Python:
+If you'd like to perform the request, export your private key.

 ./inferenced keys export $ACCOUNT_NAME --unarmored-hex --unsafe